bradbell/xrst/test_rst/auto_file.rst

    :ref:`link to index<genindex>`

-The xrst_index.rst file is not created when target is pdf.
+The xrst_index.rst file is not created when target is tex.

 .. meta::
    :keywords: xrst_preamble.rst